Tibetan Monk Hat

 Nyingma Sect is closely related to the Yongzhong Bon religion inherent in Tibet.
 From the 8th to 9th centuries AD, Tantric Buddhism was introduced to Tibet from India and passed down from father to son.
 It happened that the mystery of Tantric Buddhism was very similar to Yongzhong Bon which had already placed a great influence on the Tibetan people.
 Then, the two gradually merged.

 The Red Sect is mainly based on Tantric practice.
 Its thinking is similar to Chinese Zen Buddhism which emphasizes insight into the nature of mind and nature of things.
 Today, Red Sect not only spreads in Tibetan areas of China, but also in India, Bhutan, Nepal, Belgium, Greece, France, and the United States.

 Tibetan Monk Hat Types

-According to the appearance of the Tibetan monk hats, they are divided into four categories: Lotus hats, Pandit hats, fan-shaped hats, and small hats.
-It is believed that this classification method can more intuitively show the shape characteristics of the buddhist monk hats.
+According to the appearance of Tibetan monk hats, they are divided into four categories: Lotus hats, Pandit hats, fan-shaped hats, and small hats.
+It is believed that this classification method can more intuitively show the shape characteristics of the Buddhist hats.